ptav/django-inlineedit/README.md

 ## Installation

-1. Use pip to install the latest stable release
+Use pip to install the latest stable release

     `pip install django-inlineedit`

 OR

 Run the following command inside the top-level cloned repository:

    'easy_install .'
-2. Add `inlineedit` to `INSTALLED_APPS` in the project settings (see dependencies below)

-3. Add `path(<url for form submission>, include('inlineedit.urls'))` to the base URLs

-    django-inlineedit will use any URL you specify, make sure it does not conflict with existing URLs in your app!

 ## Quickstart

+Add `inlineedit` to `INSTALLED_APPS` in the project settings (see dependencies below)

+Add `path(<url for form submission>, include('inlineedit.urls'))` to the base URLs.
+Django-inlineedit will use any URL you specify, but make sure it does not conflict with existing URLs in your app!

 In your templates load the template tags with: